zostay/RakuWAPI/README.md

   * Middleware is given a higher priority in this revision and more explanation.

-  * Adding the P6SGI compiliation unit to provide basic tools that allow middleware and possibly servers to easily process all standard response forms.
+  * Adding the P6SGI compilation unit to provide basic tools that allow middleware and possibly servers to easily process all standard response forms.

   * Section numbering has been added.